DigitalState/Demo/resource/fixtures/identities/README.md

 ### Staff Entity

-An staff entity represents an identity of type Staff.
+A staff entity represents an identity of type Staff.
 It is typically used for backoffice staff members and administrators.

 The properties are: